andybalaam/rabbit-escape/README.md

 =============

-Rabbit Escape is a mobile game inspired by Lemmings and Pingus in which you must rescue some Rabbits from a hostile environment by giving them special abilities.
+Rabbit Escape is a mobile game inspired by Lemmings and Pingus in which you must rescue some rabbits from a hostile environment by giving them special abilities.

 Screenshots